 The main goals of schema-focused cognitive therapy include: (i) identifying early maladaptive schemas which are maintaining the presenting problem and understanding how they are played out in everyday situations; (ii) changing dysfunctional beliefs about themselves, their life, and the world, and building alternative, more helpful, beliefs, which can be used to fight existing schemas; (iii) breaking down maladaptive life patterns into manageable steps and changing the coping styles which maintain existing schemas; (iv) the provision of skills and experiences that create adaptive thinking and healthy emotions; and (v) empowerment and validation of the emotional needs of the individual.

-Our clinical psychologist, George Turnure, provides scheme therapy.
-You can read more about George and his experience here.
-If you would like more information about our treatments, or to book an appointment with George, please email or call the clinic on 9438 2511.
+If you would like more information about our treatments, or to book an appointment, please email or call the clinic on 9438 2511.